-The ISRP reminds readers that project activities in the Basin are being conducted within a hybrid ecosystem-a mix of naturally occurring and introduced organisms that is heavily influenced by human development.
-This context is particularly important when considering predator management.
-For example, dredge spoil islands and altered flows create habitat for piscivorous birds.
-Hatchery fish provide an abundant and predictable food supply during certain times of the year.
+This context is especially important when considering predator management, which is explored in detail in the ISAB's recent report on the effectiveness of predator management (ISAB 2019-1).
+For example, dredge spoil islands and altered flows have created habitat for piscivorous birds.
+Hatchery fish continue to provide an abundant and predictable food supply for a variety of predators during certain times of the year.
 Introduced non-native fish can fill predatory niches left vacant when other fish are culled to reduce predation.
-This theme is explored in detail in the ISAB's forthcoming report on the effectiveness of predator management.
-Accordingly, the ISRP has decided not to make any recommendations on this vitally important topic in this preliminary report.
+The ISAB submitted an important conclusion and recommendation for hybrid-ecosystem management: